adegard/PHP_server_ebooks_reader/README.md

 - `NAV` button → Show/hide navigation buttons
 - `📚 MENU` → Return to index for ebook selection

----

 ## Contributing 🤝
 Feel free to fork, submit PRs, or suggest improvements! 🚀

----

 ## License ⚖️
 MIT License - Free to use and modify.

----

-This markdown file provides **installation steps, features, and usage details**.
-You can paste it directly into `README.md` in your repository.

-Would you like any additional improvements? 😊📖